freenet/web/content/faq/index.md

 +++
-title = "FAQ"
+title = "Frequently Asked Questions"
 +++

-# FAQ

-This is the FAQ page.

 - [What is Freenet?](what-is-freenet/)
 - [How does Freenet work?](how-does-freenet-work/)